 - Set a timer for 25 minutes and focus only on that one task.

-- When a distraction pops into your head, write it down, and get back to the task at hand.
+- When a distraction pops into your head, write it down and get back to the task at hand.

-You can learn more about the Pomodoro technique here.
+You can learn more about the Pomodoro Technique here.

-3. How to be productive – Prioritize your to-do-list
+3. How to be productive – Prioritize your to-do list

 It shouldn’t just be a random list of items though.
 Create a list based on what’s important and then prioritize it by focusing on the results you want.
 Write down the most important tasks you need to get done today.

 Make your list results-oriented and you’ll get results.

-4. Use the 80/20 rule
+4. Apply the 80/20 rule

-Here’s one of my favorite ways to boost productivity – use the 80/20 rule.
+Here’s another great way to increase your productivity – use the 80/20 rule.